Celebrating the Written Word

 Writing your college essay is an opportunity to show your best and most authentic self.
 It shouldn’t be a source of stress and worry!
 During these workshops, we’ll demystify the process as we walk through the stages of writing from brainstorming and drafting through revising, editing, and polishing.
 Students will write in class, then share and receive feedback through a combination of group, peer, and brief one-on-one instructor consultations.
 When the workshop is done, you should be well on your way to an authentic essay that will grab college admissions’ attention.

-Two sessions this summer, July 27-31 at Drew University in Madison, NJ and August 3-7 online.
+July 27-31 at Drew University in Madison, NJ

 On the Blog